GDPR - General Data Protection Regulation

 25. Do I need to ring the emergency contacts parents have provided and inform them about GDPR?

-You do not need to ring the emergency contacts parents have nominated and let them know that you as a childminder, have their details.
+You do not need to get in touch with the emergency contacts parents have nominated and let them know that you as a childminder, have their details.
 This responsibility lies with the parent who gave the emergency contact details.

 We would suggest that you state this within your policy, stating that you will hold this information only during the time that the child linked to the emergency contact is in your care.
 Once leaving the setting the information held about the emergency contact will be destroyed.